Problems people with disabilities still face in Europe

 that you have a disability and accept to give you

-the help you need. - Some people with disabilities have lost
+• Some people with disabilities have lost

-their legal capacity.
+their legal capacity

 That means that they cannot take decisions